semprag/semprag.github.io/style.md

 ## Italicization and quotation

 - Use italics for a letter, word, phrase, or sentence cited as a linguistic example or subject of discussion.
 This means that inline example sentences should be in italics.
-[LaTeX: use `\emph{}`!]
+[LaTeX: use `\emph{}`!; do not use the obsolete pre-LaTeX font commands such as `{\it ...}`!]
 - Use italics for the introduction of terms.
 - Use italics sparingly for emphasis.
 - Use italics for journal and book titles.
 Due to policies on citation, this should occur rarely in running text.
 - Phrases such as *a priori*, *iff*, and *viz-a-viz* should be italicized.
 - Bold face should not be used at all, ever, really.
+- To set constants in logical representation, you may choose to use sans serif [LaTeX: `\textsf{...}` or `{\sffamily ...}`]
-- Use double quotes for notions and concepts in appositive constructions, e.g., the notion "proposition."
+- Use double quotes for notions and concepts in appositive constructions, e.g., *the notion "proposition"*.
-- Use double quotes to set off the name of a journal article, unpublished paper, chapter, or dissertation, in running text, e.g., Montague's "Universal Grammar."
+- Use double quotes to set off the name of a journal article, unpublished paper, chapter, or dissertation, in running text, e.g., *Montague's "Universal Grammar"*.
 - Use double quotes for scare quotes (but use scare quotes sparingly).
-- Use single quotes for inline meanings and glosses, e.g., Swedish sig 'self'
+- Use single quotes for inline meanings and glosses, e.g., *Swedish sig 'self'*.
 - Enclose the bottom-most gloss/English translation in single quotes.

 # Punctuation and abbreviation

 - Uses of e.g. and i.e. should be followed by commas:
-  - ~~e.g.~~ e.g.,
+  - <del>e.g.</del> e.g.,
-  - ~~i.e.~~ i.e.,
+  - <del>i.e.</del> i.e.,
   - Avoid use of e.g., i.e., etc. in non-parenthesized text.
 - Punctuation marks (commas, semicolons, periods, ...) should be inside quotation marks *only if* they were part of the material being quoted.
 Otherwise -- if they are attributable to you as the author rather than the material being quoted -- they should occur outside the quotation marks.
 (Ben Yagoda has [a good article on this topic](http://www.slate.com/articles/life/the_good_word/2011/05/the_rise_of_logical_punctuation.single.html).)
 - Example references and numbers should be surrounded by parentheses, e.g., (1), (2-3), (4a), (5b-c), (6a,c), etc.